Do you all get like me at the end of the year? I just have to purge!

 I purge at the end of summer and usually each member of our family purges one item each day in November, but I somehow missed that boat this year, so I’m on double-duty to purge now.

-I grew up in a home where all things were reused or kept for the potential that someday, somehow we would make use of them.
-You know the can of old screws you may just need … that mismatched sock that somehow has a partner that may show up … the sentimental scraps of artwork from every craft day in elementary school, tattered and faded, but precious enough to avoid the ever-looming trash can?
+My childhood was riddled with things.
+We reused or kept everything from screws to paper for the potential that someday, somehow we would make use of them.
+You know the bolt you may just need … that mismatched sock that somehow has a partner that may show up … the sentimental scraps of artwork from every craft day in elementary school, tattered and faded, but precious enough to avoid the ever-looming trash can?

 I want to own my stuff.
 I don’t want my stuff to own me.